Skip to content

 Conor McGregor

 Conor McGregor is a professional mixed martial artist from Dublin, County Dublin.
-He currently fights under the Ultimate Fighting Championship promotion and was the first person to become UFC World Champion in two weight divisions at the same time.
+He currently fights under the Ultimate Fighting Championship promotion and is the first person to become UFC World Champion in two weight divisions simultaneously.

 He won the featherweight world title against Jose Aldo in December 2015.
-Jose was undefeated in 13 years and widely regarded as one of the best fighters the UFC had ever seen, Conor took just 13 seconds to knock him out.
+Jose had been undefeated for 13 years and was regarded as one of the best UFC fighters ever seen.
+Conor took just 13 seconds to knock him out.
 McGregor then went on to win the UFC Lightweight belt against Eddie Alvarez in November 2016.

-On 30th November 2016 McGregor obtained a professional boxing license from the California State Boxing Commission.
-Mayweather confirmed that he would come out of retirement to fight him and on 14th June 2017 this was confirmed that the bout would take place on 26th August 2017.
+On 30 November 2016, McGregor obtained a professional boxing license from the California State Boxing Commission.
+Mayweather confirmed that he would come out of retirement to fight him, and on 14 June 2017, it was confirmed that the about would take place on 26 August 2017.
 Floyd ‘Money’ Mayweather won the fight in the 10th round via TKO despite winning the first round on all three judge’s scorecards.

-Other ventures for McGregor outside of fighting include his brand of Irish Whiskey that he released in September 2017 called Proper No. 12 after the area in Dublin where he is from.
+Other ventures for McGregor outside of fighting include his brand of Irish Whiskey, Proper No. 12, which he released in September 2017, named after the area in Dublin where he is from.

 Roy Keane